magevision/magento2-mass-email-customers/README.md

 “customer_email“ : Customer Email Address
 “increment_id“  : Order Id (only for sending email from the admin sales order grid)

 Give a name to your custom template and save it.
-Afterwards navigate again to Magento Admin under Stores → Configuration → MageVision → Mass Email Customers and configure the extension to use your new custom email template.
+Afterwards navigate again to Magento Admin under Stores → Configuration → MageVision Extensions → Mass Email Customers and configure the extension to use your new custom email template.

 ## Support
 If you need support or have any questions directly related to a [MageVision](https://www.magevision.com/) extension, please contact us at [support@magevision.com](mailto:support@magevision.com)